-Staff must document each use of seclusion or restraint and report it to the building administration and the parent immediately.
-A written report of the incident must be created, given to the parent within twenty-four (24) hours of the incident, and placed in the student's file.
+Staff must document each use of seclusion or restraint and report it to the building administration and the legal guardian immediately.
+A written report of the incident must be created, given to the legal guardian within twenty-four (24) hours of the incident, and placed in the Student's file.
 This report is subject to the Family Educational Rights and Privacy Act.